Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Luckly, the Wither Boss itself only spawns if you summon it.

-His the Wither Skeletons.
-They are some horrific amalgamation of the Zombie, the Skeleton and the Enderman, inflict the Wither status effect, and can kill you within three hits on Medium.
+The Wither Skeletons.
+They are some horrific amalgamation of the Zombie, the Skeleton and the Enderman (three-block tall black skeletons that always wield swords), inflict the Wither status effect, and can kill you within three hits on Medium.
 Unlike the Wither, they are regular mobs in the Nether, and they're aggressive.
-They also rarely drop Wither Skulls, used to summon the Wither Boss.
+They also rarely drop Wither Skeleton Skulls, used to summon the Wither Boss.
 Have fun.

 Speaking of quirks of superflat, the flying Abandoned Mineshafts generated on certain custom superflat conditions can be large.
 Very large.
 Very, VERY◊ largenote What's more, that screenshot is with maximum render distance set but still can't display the entire thing.
 In fact, what you can see there is only a half of that particular mineshaft..
 Imagine if it were a closed-in cavern like in a normal game, complete with darkness, loss of direction, and hostile enemies, but still that size...
 You'd be lost in it forever.